DanPhillips888/CometCodeExam/README.md

 To run this, copy the files to a local directory , then drag and drop the index.html file into a browser.
 Open the developer tools to see the console for feedback from the code as well.

+To adjust the road CPM (cars per minute) value, open script.js and change the first 4 variables as you like.

 Thanks so much for the opportunity!
 This is my first code exam from a job application so its been a blast!